On this page

 System design in 2026 is not only about the classic web-scale problems. chiphuyen/machine-learning-systems-design, by Chip Huyen, focuses on designing machine learning systems: data, training, deployment, and monitoring.
 If you are interviewing for a role where ML system design comes up, this fills a gap the classic primers do not cover.

-And for the most grounded learning of all, kilimchoi/engineering-blogs is a curated list of engineering blogs from real companies.
+For the most grounded learning of all, kilimchoi/engineering-blogs is a curated list of engineering blogs from real companies.
 It is not a course, but reading how teams actually built and scaled their systems is one of the best ways to develop genuine intuition.

-Is Grokking System Design available on GitHub?
+Is Grokking System Design on GitHub?

 How to actually use these repositories